 The Nursing Program Academic Integrity Pledge (Appendix H) applies to every nursing program assessment (i.e. quiz, exam, paper) for the entire length of the nursing program.
-Violation of this code is grounds for disciplinary action as described in the Nursing Student Handbook and the College of the Canyons Catalog.
+Violation of this code is grounds for disciplinary action as described on page 58, section titled "Academic Dishonesty (Cheating)", and the College of the Canyons Catalog.